Girl (2020 film): Plot

 Girl asks the barkeeper the address of The Brothers.
 She goes to Charmer's house where she confronts Charmer.
 Charmer taunts Girl for being a coward, and she stabs him with a knife.
 Charmer stumbles back into the stove and his robe catches fire resulting in him being burned alive.
 After the sheriff arrives, Girl escapes in Charmer's car and the sheriff chases her.
-Girl then hides at Betty's house (who is the sheriff's acquaintance) and reveals that her father abused her mother when she was a child, causing her mother to kick him out of the house, never to see him since.
+Girl then hides in a house where Betty lives.
+Betty, an acquaintance of the sheriff's, reveals that her father abused her mother when she was a child.
+Her mother kicked him out of the house and never saw him again.
 Betty tells him that Girl's father, having a change of heart, began to care for her, and her father began to save money from work, intended for Girl.
-Betty also reveals that her father was killed because of his love of his daughter and the money; Charmer and the sheriff are actually Girl's mom's brothers..
+Betty also reveals that her father was killed because of his love for his daughter, and the money; Charmer and the sheriff are actually Girl's mother's brothers (Girl's maternal uncles).
 Before she leaves, Betty gives her a photo of Girl and her father.
-Girl sees a small log on the photo, realizing that the money might be hidden there.
+Girl sees a small log in the photo, realizing that the money might be hidden there.

 Girl arrives at her father's house where the sheriff attacks her and asks her for the whereabouts of the money until Girl kills him with an axe.
 She finds the bag of money buried under the small log.
 Shortly after, her mother arrives and Girl demands to know about the letter and her motive, but the mother refuses because she left it at home.
-Intimidated with an axe by Girl, the mother reveals that her motive for CW's murder was that her husband cheated on her.
-After understanding each other's predicament, the mother leaves.
-The next day, Girl gives some of the money to Betty and leaves the town on a bus.
+When Girl intimidates her with an axe, the mother reveals that her motive for CW's murder was that her husband cheated on her.
+After they understand each other's predicament, the mother leaves.
+The next day, Girl gives some of the money to Betty and some to the barkeeper, and leaves the town on a bus.